MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

 # Make or receive a call in Dynamics 365 Guides

 When you're working in Dynamics 365 Guides on HoloLens, you can make or receive calls on your HoloLens.
-Your admin must have **Enable Calling** setting enabled to make or receive calls.
+Your admin must have the [**Enable Calling** setting enabled](admin-enable-calls.md) to make or receive calls.

 ## Start a one-to-one call